Academic Support Services

 The O'Neill Center for Disability Services offers assistance to students with documented physical, psychological, and/or learning disabilities.
 The Center works collaboratively with faculty and other campus resources to provide a wide range of support services which may include priority registration, academic counseling, tutoring, note taking, adaptive computing, and exam modifications.

 Students are encouraged to meet with a disability specialist before the start of their first semester to develop a support services plan.
-Contact the O'Neill Center, Maureen M. Wilkens Building (formerly South), Room 222 at (508) 362-2131 x4337 for assistance.
+Contact the O'Neill Center, Maureen M. Wilkens Hall (formerly South), Room 222 at (508) 362-2131 x4337 for assistance.

 The William Brewster Nickerson Memorial Room houses an extensive Cape Cod history collection, including ships' logs and diaries and other manuscript material.